Advanced Clinician Scientist Fellowship

 About this scheme

-Applications are considered from any area of our funding remit, with the exception of clinical trials and drug discovery.
+Applications are considered from any area of our funding remit, including population, prevention and early detection/diagnosis research, but with the exception of any interventional clinical study/trial and drug discovery.

 - Be based at a UK university or research institute during the fellowship